NEED TO ENROLL YOUR CHILD THIS SCHOOL YEAR?

 To enter kindergarten, your child must be 5 years old by Sept.
 30 of the current school year.
 The student and the natural parent or legal guardian must be present during enrollment.

-Students turning 5 years old in Oct., Nov., or Dec. may attend kindergarten, on a space-available basis, under the following conditions:
+Students turning 5 years old in Oct., Nov., or Dec. may attend kindergarten on a space-available basis and under the following conditions:

-Student Support Services does not process requests for pre-kindergarten 3 year and 4 year old students
+Student Support Services does not handle enrollment for pre-kindergarten 3 year and 4 year old students.
+Please contact Learning Support at (757) 628-3950 immediate assistance.

 THE COMMONWEALTH OF VIRGINIA MANDATES THE FOLLOWING REQUIRMENTS PRIOR TO ENTRANCE IN PUBLIC SCHOOLS: